jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 [Audience laughter]

-[The next slide is the same as previous one, but some names have been colorized.
-I will mark them in the next slide text by surrounding them with _, but not trying to indicate the colors of each.]

 [Time 0:50:43]

+[ This slide is the same as previous one, but some names have been colorized.
+I will mark them in the slide text by surrounding them with _, but not trying to indicate the colors of each. ]

 ```
 slide title: Example - HttpServletRequest